marcstae/ztp-cisco/README.md

 ## Key Features

+Note: This whole project is based on Kali Linux.

 During the boot process of the switch, the DHCP server gives the switch the location of the ZTP python script (located on the webserver).
 Then the switch loads the file and executes all the defined configuration commands for provisioning.

 ![](ztp.png)